 The way to put your life in further jeopardy is to claim your undying love for your long-term American beau, insist you’ve made up your mind and boldly proclaim that you will marry only this man of your dreams!

 If you’ve fallen in love with someone from a culture outside of your Indian, Pakistani, Bangladeshi or South Asian family, your relatives will quickly respond.

 This response will likely range from complete silence to utter anger and disgust.”

 “Put your life in jeopardy?”
 Sounds like someone needs a hug.
-I also kind of take issue with the word “DISGUST,” which makes me feel as if we foreign women are seen as less than the garbage which litters their beloved motherland.
+I also kind of take issue with the word “DISGUST,” which makes me feel as if we western women are seen as less than the garbage which litters their “beloved” motherland.